dmisiuk/skarnik.by/README.md

 skarnik.by
 ==========

-Russian to Belarussion online dictionary
+Russian to Belarussian online dictionary

 Currently work with this preject is moved to [skradnik](https://bitbucket.org/devbystep/skradnik)